CryptoExperts/IronMask/src/getting_started_dev.md

 Getting started
 ===

-This file describes how the code of VRAPS (C version) is organized, as well as what datastructures are used and how.
+This file describes how the code of IronMask is organized, as well as what datastructures are used and how.